How to Store Tamales

 How to Store Uncooked Tamales Overnight in The Fridge

-It’s quite simple really.
 Place the wrapped uncooked tamales standing up and angled either on a large baking sheet or standing up in a container.
-Try not to crowd them or flatten them, this will cause the masa or corn dough and fillings to spill out.
+Don’t crowd or flatten them, or the masa and fillings can spill out.

-Next place the whole container in the fridge overnight.
-That’s it, and the next day they’re ready to go directly into the tamalera or steamer basket or your Instant Pot.
+Place the container in the fridge overnight.
+The next day, they’re ready to go straight into the tamalera or steamer basket, or your Instant Pot if that’s your steaming method.

-For banana leaf tamales, they can be stacked — just not too high and also not squeezed in together.
-Cover them just the same.
+For banana leaf tamales, they can be stacked, just not too high or squeezed together, and covered the same way.

 How to Store Tamales in Containers